SayefEshan/inventory-sales-erp/README.md

-# Inventory & Sales Reporting System
+# Inventory & Sales ERP System

 A comprehensive ERP backend module built with Laravel 11 for managing food distribution inventory and sales data at scale.
 The system handles 15+ million records efficiently with optimized database queries, bulk import/export capabilities, and real-time reporting.